nlp-project-germain-group-6/nlp-web-scraping/README.md

 Does the length of the README file differ by programming language?
 - Using independent t-tests to compare the README lengths of one language to another, we found:
     - None of the languages have on average significantly different mean README lengths from one another.
 - Using a one-sample t-test to compare each language's README length to the population mean, we found:
     - PHP is the only language that differs significantly in the length of its README files than the overall population.

 Do different programming languages use a different number of unique words?
 - Using independent t-test to compare the amount of unique words in the README files of different programming languages, we found:
     - Of all languages, only PHP and Jupyter Notebook differ significantly from each other in the amount of unique words used in README files.
  - Using a one-sample t-test to compare each language's README unique words to the population mean, we found:
- - Only PHP different signficantly from the overall population in its amount of unique words used.
+     - Only PHP varied signficantly from the overall population in its amount of unique words used.

 What does the distribution of IDFs look like for the most common words?
 - Using our top 20 most common words calculated in Question 1, we calculated the IDF values for each of our top 20 most common words.
 - The words in the top 20 with the highest IDF value were "png", "churn", "segment", and "magneto".

 ### 2. Findings
 #### Our findings are:

-- We constructed a model that used the natural language of the README file of each repositroy to predict the programming language of that repository.
+- We constructed a model that used the natural language of the README file of each repository to predict the programming language of that repository.

 - We used our most frequent language value, "Jupyter Notebook", as our baseline.
 This gave us a baseline accuracy of 0.36.
 - We ran the models Naive Bayes, SVC, Decision Tree, Random Forest, K Nearest Neighbors, and Logistic Regression on: